Chinese Garlic Sauce (Brown Stir Fry Sauce)

 spoon in pan of chinese garlic sauce

-This chinese garlic sauce is really quite simple to make.
+This stir fry sauce is really quite simple to make.
 Check the section below for instructions on how to make a stir fry!

 1. Sauté garlic, ginger and crushed red peppers.
 Heat the oil in a medium saucepan over medium heat.
 When hot, add the garlic, ginger and crushed red peppers.
 Cook until fragrant, but before browning.